What is the vision of Agents of Change?

 Registration can be transferred to another attendee by emailing info@AgentsOfChangeSummit.org.
 Transfers must be made by January 30, 2020 and will incur a change fee of $50.

 Do you have a student rate?

-We are able to offer a student registration to young professionals or full-time students under 25 years of age.
-If you fall into this, we ask you to please bring a valid ID for check-in.
+We are able to offer a student registration to young professionals or full-time students under 25 years of age and must have a .edu email address.
+If you fall into this, we ask you to please bring a valid ID onsite during check-in.